A candidate applying to become a Specialist in Applied Sport Psychology certified by FEPSAC needs to fulfill the following crieria:

 Specialisation in sport psychology (750 hours, or 30 ECTS)

 A specialisation in sport psychology provides specialists with science-based knowledge that is specific to sport psychology.
 It complements their initial qualification with knowledge of subject areas not otherwise sufficiently covered.
 Therefore, applicants are invited to document further education, postgraduate study, and/or continuous professional development (CPD) including conferences, in areas complementary to their qualification (see Table 1).
 This means that applicants with a HE in sport science are required to document courses in sport psychology or psychology; meanwhile applicants with a HE in psychology need to document courses in sport science or sport psychology.
 This criterion is compulsory for those applicants who have an MSc in psychology or in sport science.
-This criterion is optional for applicants with an MSc in sport psychology, as well as for applicants with two degrees (i.e., sport science and psychology).
+This criterion is automatically fulfilled optional for applicants with an MSc in sport psychology, as well as for applicants with two degrees (i.e., sport science and psychology).

 Applicants are invited to document 750 hours or 30 ECTS in the following activities: